Subscriber News: October 2025

 Yvonne Fein's story "Weintraub's Disorder" was published in Doric Literary, an online journal of classically inspired short stories.
 Visit her website for her other published stories and books.

-Stephanie Stockmeister's poem "Mausoleum of Cheetos: An Autistic Child's Guide to Surviving Spontaneous Volcano Closet Birth" was published in the Autistic Women's Group newsletter, Issue #5 (September 2025).
+Stephanie Stockmeister's poem "Mausoleum of Cheetos: An Autistic Child's Guide to Surviving Spontaneous Closet Volcano Birth" was published in the Autistic Women's Group newsletter, Issue #5 (September 2025).
 This poem was a finalist in our 2025 Wergle Flomp Humor Poetry Contest.

 Terri Kirby Erickson's poem "When My Father Died in Hospice" was published in the Irish webzine Poem Alone.